jwmiller5/Compliance/compliance/regulatory/offering-FERPA.md

 **Why is FERPA important?**

-This US federal law mandates the protection of the privacy of students’ education records.
+This US federal law mandates the protection of the privacy of students' education records.
 It also gives parents and eligible students access to those records and the ability to correct them, as well as certain rights related to the release of records to third parties.

 **Where can I find more information on FERPA?**